Pill millipede

 Pill millipedes are any members of two living (and one extinct) orders of millipedes, often grouped together into a single superorder, Oniscomorpha.
 The name Oniscomorpha refers to the millipedes' resemblance to certain woodlice (Oniscidea), also called pillbugs or roly-polies.
 However, millipedes and woodlice are not closely related (belonging to the subphyla Myriapoda and Crustacea, respectively); rather, this is a case of convergent evolution.

 Description

 Pill millipedes are relatively short-bodied compared to most other millipedes, with only eleven to thirteen body segments, and are capable of rolling into a ball (volvation) when disturbed, as a defense against predators.
 This ability evolved separately in each of the two orders, making it a case of convergent evolution, rather than homology.
 They can also exude a noxious liquid, which may be both caustic and toxic among other millipede taxa, but is not in pill millipedes——Glomerida secretes a clear, odorless liquid from the midline of the back that contains toxic alkaloids and has a sedative effect to repel predators.
-Sphaerotheriida don't even have such ability; they completely rely on their hard shell to defend against enemies.
+Sphaerotheriida lack such adaptation, relying purely on their shell to deter predation.
 Pill millipedes are detritivorous, feeding on decomposing plant matter, usually in woodlands.